 About the author

-I. India Thusi is an Associate Professor of Law at Delaware Law School.
+I. India Thusi is Professor of Law at Indiana University Bloomington Maurer School of Law, with a joint appointment at the Kinsey Institute.
 She has worked with the ACLU, Human Rights Watch, the Center for Constitutional Rights, and The Opportunity Agenda.

 "Thusi's compelling research provides unprecedented insights into the world of policing sex work, and supports arguments for decriminalizing sex work so that women may pursue options deemed beneficial, including selling sex."

 —Cathi Albertyn, University of the Witwatersrand

 "Policing Bodies offers a fascinating, entirely unique analysis of the policing of prostitution within multiple street and indoor venues.
 A major contribution to our understanding of the dynamics of prostitution and its control."

 "In this well-crafted examination of the sex industry in Johannesburg, Thusi heightens our understanding of the complex reality of sex work and the evolving nature of its policing.
 Not only does the book provide an excellent analysis of the situation, it is a really good read!"

 —Frances M. Shaver, Concordia University